 How cold is too cold for your chickens?
-It is a common question for most of the chicken raisers, mostly during winters and night.
+It is a common question for most chicken raisers, mostly during winter and at night.

-You must know how much cold your chickens can tolerate or not.
-If special care is not taken during winters, you may lose your flocks.
+You must know how cold your chickens can tolerate or not.
+If special care is not taken during the winter, you may lose your flocks.

 Chickens usually are homeotherms, meaning they can regulate their body temperatures within limits.
 But they are not born that way.

-At the embryonic phase, chickens are poikilotherm, meaning their body temperature follows the temperature of their surrounding environment.
+At the embryonic phase, chickens are poikilotherms, meaning their body temperature follows the temperature of their surrounding environment.
 Chicken achieves ideal development at optimum body temperature.

 Regardless of housing system, breeder age, transportation conditions, time, etc., all birds should have body temperatures between 39.5 and 40.5 °C. But extreme weather conditions change their body temperature to low or high.

-So, you must know which type of chicken breed you are raising and what type of care do they need during cold and snow fall time.
+So, you must know which type of chicken breed you are raising and what type of care they need during cold and snow weather.

-Some breeds have dense feathers and few have less coat of feathers.
+Some breeds have dense feathers, and a few have less coat of feathers.
 It shows their ability to tolerate heat and cold.

 Also read: How to keep your chickens warm in winters?